 Report a Concern

-If you wish to report a privacy concern, please email the University Health Services Privacy Officer at firstname.lastname@example.org.
+If you wish to report a privacy concern, please email the Student Health Services Privacy Officer at firstname.lastname@example.org.